SebWouters/CheMPS2/README.md

     CMAKE_INCLUDE_PATH=/my_libs/lib1/include:/my_libs/lib2/include
     CMAKE_LIBRARY_PATH=/my_libs/lib1/lib:/my_libs/lib2/lib

-For debian/sid, the HDF5 headers are located in the folder `/usr/include/hdf5/serial`.
+For operating systems based on debian, the HDF5 headers are located in the folder `/usr/include/hdf5/serial`.
 If CMake complains about the HDF5 headers, try to pass it with the option `-DHDF5_INCLUDE_DIRS=/usr/include/hdf5/serial`.

 To compile, run: